VINCLER WRITING WORKSHOPS

 Send your e-mails to only those people who need the information.
 Many people consider it rude of the writer to send unwanted information.
 Cull your distribution list.

-In our writing courses, we discuss the importance of tone and ways to control the tone of your documents.
+In our writing courses, we discuss how to keep e-mails concise, and how to control the tone of your documents.